 top of page

-The Court held that Aboriginal title and fee-simple ownership can co-exist, but Aboriginal title is a prior and senior interest (meaning fee-simple titles of others may be limited or subject to Indigenous rights).
+The Court held that Aboriginal title and fee-simple ownership can co-exist.
+However, Aboriginal title is a prior and senior interest.
+This means that the fee-simple titles of others may be limited or subject to Indigenous rights.
 Mandell Pinder LLP

-This Landmark ruling signifies that private property purchases may be considered invalid if a land claim is made.
+This landmark ruling signifies that private property purchases may be considered invalid if a land claim is made.
+The implications of this decision are profound and far-reaching.

 Comments